hazelcast/hazelcast-python-client/README.md

 #### Example Portable Versioning Scenarios:

-Assume that a new member joins to the cluster with a class that has been modified and class's version has been upgraded due to this modification.
+Assume that a new client joins to the cluster with a class that has been modified and class's version has been upgraded due to this modification.

-If you modified the class by adding a new field, the new member’s put operations include that new field.
-If this new member tries to get an object that was put from the older members, it gets null for the newly added field.
+If you modified the class by adding a new field, the new client’s put operations include that new field.
+If this new client tries to get an object that was put from the older clients, it gets null for the newly added field.

-If you modified the class by removing a field, the old members get null for the objects that are put by the new member.
+If you modified the class by removing a field, the old clients get null for the objects that are put by the new client.

-If you modified the class by changing the type of a field to an incompatible type (such as from `int` to `String`), a `TypeError` (wrapped as `HazelcastSerializationError`) is generated as the member tries accessing an object with the older version of the class.
-The same applies if a member with the old version tries to access a new version object.
+If you modified the class by changing the type of a field to an incompatible type (such as from `int` to `String`), a `TypeError` (wrapped as `HazelcastSerializationError`) is generated as the client tries accessing an object with the older version of the class.
+The same applies if a client with the old version tries to access a new version object.

 If you did not modify a class at all, it works as usual.